matiu2/rackspace-articles/auto-scale/advantages.md

 ![Architecture Graph](lb.dot.png)

-In this use case, we use [Gluster FS](TODO: LINK GLUSTER ARTICLE) to share the PHP code, and sessions between all the Web Servers.
+In this use case, Jo use [Gluster FS](TODO: LINK GLUSTER ARTICLE) to share the PHP code, and sessions between all the Web Servers.
 We use [Rackspace Networks](http://www.rackspace.com/cloud/networks/), one network for all hosts plus the DB.

 The resource we'll be autoscaling will be the Web servers.
-We'll make an image that works, a startup script that'll connect it to the rest of the app and put it into the load balancer.

-We'll be using the [PyRAX](https://github.com/rackspace/pyrax) client for scripting.

 # Glossary